“We are a movement that builds, not destroys.”

 • Further reading online»

-In Parecon: Life After Capitalism (2003), Michael Albert outlines his vision for Participatory Economics (or Parecon).
-This system would place workplace and consumer councils at the heart of decision-making.
-Work and labor are allocated in such a way that people have a mix of tasks and responsibilities, balanced to deliver an equal workplace experience, quality of life and empowerment.
+In Parecon: Life After Capitalism (2003), Michael Albert outlines his vision for Participatory Economics (aka Parecon).
+Such a system would place workplace and consumer councils at the heart of decision-making.
+Work and labor are allocated in such a way that people each have a mix of tasks and responsibilities, balanced to deliver an equal workplace experience, quality of life and empowerment.
 Pay is based on effort and hardship, rather than output and property.
 A co-operative approach called “participatory planning” is used for allocation, rather than markets and central planning.

 On the role of unions: “Unions of workers, as we now know them, become the nested network of workers councils in a participatory economy — the decision making bodies of the production side of the economy… not a pressure group to compel owners or bosses, but a vehicle of decision making themselves… at the firm, industry, sector, or national level, because there are only workers – not any class above them to bargain against.
 Consumer councils – the same people operating geographically and regarding consumption preferences, address economic issues as well registering their preferences and cooperatively negotiating economic choices with the workers councils”.
 (5)